Please communicate with the Bureau de la Sécurité privée (click on this link to access the website)

 The Decree contains no such provision.

-In the case of a dismissal, the employment relationship is severed for good.
-As for a layoff, the employment relationship is maintained for a temporary period.
+In the case of a dismissal and a permanent layoff, the employment relationship is severed for good.

 Not necessarily, as the employer can relocate you.